Are Vinaya Monks Easy to Support?

 Introduction:

-The Karaniya Metta Sutta brings up the term Subharo, which means easy to support.
+The Metta Sutta brings up the term Subharo, which means easy to support.
 But the same sutta also says that the monk should not do anything that the wise would criticize.

 santussako ca subharo ca, appakicco ca sallahukavutti; Contented and easy to support, with few duties and light in living;